 European Bioplastics is a European association, located and registered in Berlin, Germany.
 It is headed by a non-executive Board consisting of representatives of member companies.
 The Board is elected every two years by the members’ General Assembly.
 The Board determines the strategic direction of day-to-day operations at European Bioplastics.
 The General Assembly establishes fundamental objectives and the Board is responsible for their implementation and the drafting of the association’s strategy.
-On the executive level, Mr Hasso von Pogrell serves as Managing Director of European Bioplastics and Ms Kristy-Barbara Lange as Deputy Managing Director/Head of Communications of European Bioplastics.
+On the executive level, Mr Hasso von Pogrell serves as Managing Director and Ms Constance Ißbrücker as Deputy Managing Director of European Bioplastics.

 Experts from member companies actively participate in working groups in order to share knowledge in a focussed and interest bound way, and to prepare the internal decision-making and knowledge management process of the association.